Young operators turn to social media to revive Tokyo's sento neighborhood bathhouses | The Japan Times

 The apartment currently has seven residents, including a musician, editor and architect.
 It also allows non-Japanese and musicians to stay for short periods so they can have a daily sento experience.

-Hiramatsu also organizes musical festivals at Kosugi-yu and art events in the apartment building.
+In addition, Hiramatsu organizes musical festivals at Kosugi-yu and art events in the apartment building.

-After the building is torn down this month, he plans to build a complex housing a laundromat, cafe and working space to “explore sento’s new possibilities.”